Reno Piscopo: Renate

 In August 2017, Piscopo was transferred to Renate, signing a three-year deal.
 Piscopo stated his intentions for leaving Torino were attain more first team experience.
 He made his league debut on 27 August as a substitute in a 3–0 win at home against Padova.

 Wellington Phoenix

 In August 2019, Piscopo signed a three-year deal with Wellington Phoenix.

 Newcastle Jets

-After departing Wellington at the conclusion of his contract, Piscopo signed a two-year deal with rival A-League side the Newcastle Jets.
+After departing Wellington phoenix at the conclusion of his contract, Piscopo signed a two-year deal with A-League side Newcastle Jets on 21 June 2022.

+Melbourne Victory

+On 5 July 2024, Piscopo signed a two-year deal with A-League Men club Melbourne Victory.

 International career

-At international youth level, he made his debut with the Italy under-15 against Russia (0–0) on 20 March 2013.
+At international youth level, he made his debut with the Italy under-15 against Russia on 20 March 2013.
 He later represented the Italy under-17, and most recently the Australia under-20.

 Piscopo qualified for the Tokyo 2020 Olympics.
 He was part of the Olyroos Olympic squad.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.
 He is also eligible to represent Malta.